filipkosecek/gdb-livepatch/README.md

   - patch libraries must contain debugging symbols
   - patch libraries must be compiled as shared libraries

+The extension cannot handle symbol name collisions correctly.
+In other words, if you declare a function in your patch library and its name is already used in the target process, the patching will likely not work correctly and might crash the process.
+Symbol names can be shared across the patch objects as the search scope is limited to the patch object.
+For this reason, it is recommended that replacement functions are named after the functions they are going to replace with slight modifications, e.g. adding `new_` prefix to the name of the original function.

 ### Ataching to a process

 To attach to a running process, you have to start with `gdb -p $process_pid`.